KokuiAgbenu/Cyber75_Hard/Reflections/Day01.md

 * Created my GitHub repo for the challenge as well as the file structure and templates.
 * Understand the relationship between local GitHub and the cloud version of GitHub more.
 * Practiced pushing commits from my local machine to the remote GitHub repository.
+* Went through how to do programmatic remediation of vulnerabilities on Windows and Linux machines.

 ## 🧩 Challenges / Friction: